 How to spot fake Frontline Plus

-You may wonder, where is Frontline plus made?
+You may wonder, who makes Frontline Plus & where is it made?
 Well, Frontline Plus is manufactured primarily by Merial, which is now part of Boehringer Ingelheim headquartered in Ingelheim, Germany.
 Worldwide, they also have 19 manufacturing sites, over 20 research and development sites, and present in over 150 including the United States of America.
-It’s important to note that the rules and regulations of packaging is regulated according to the individual country.
+It’s important to note that the rules and regulations of packaging are regulated according to the individual country.
 It’s hard to believe the time and effort crooks speed to duplicate Frontline plus.

 Counterfeiters love to import and create packaging to make their fake products look authentic.
 Since you can never be sure fake Frontline Plus works or has the correct dosage amount, using it on your dog or cat could result in tragic consequences.
 At Pets Go Here, we would like to share what we’ve learned to differentiate between Fake Frontline Plus and the authentic product.